-One – Go bike shopping together, if your friend is new to cycling the experience can sometimes be a little over whelming or daunting.
+One – Go bike shopping together.
+If your friend is new to cycling, the experience can sometimes be a little overwhelming or daunting.
 Simply visit Reid Bikes.com, to locate your nearest stockist and find your favourite bikes.

 Two – Play a game of ‘compare the petrol receipts’.
 To win, your receipts must show the least amount of money spent on petrol over the last week.
 Cycling wins every time.